IslandViewPTA/islandview-pta-site/content/news/2019-10-newsletter.md

 Stay tuned for a garden clean-up date coming soon!

 Do you love gardens?
-Do you want to help maintain an incredible outdoor learning space for your child?
+Do you want to help maintain an incredible outdoor learning space at our school?
 Volunteers are needed to help support this wonderful resource for all Island View students.
 Contact [Rachel Esposito](membership@islandviewpta.org) for more information about how _you_ can help.

 ## Anacortes School District Volunteer Background check